Frequently Asked Questions

 For policies purchased between 17 March 2020 and 13 April 2020:

 Because the World Health Organisation declared the ongoing Coronavirus (COVID-19) outbreak a pandemic on 11th March 2020 this is now a known event.
 This affects the cover provided by our Travel Insurance policies.

-Any policies purchased on or after 17/03/2020 will not include cover under any section whatsoever for claims directly or indirectly caused by the Coronavirus.
+Any policies purchased between 17/03/2020 and 13/04/2020 will not include cover under any section whatsoever for claims directly or indirectly caused by the Coronavirus.
 This includes any preventative containment or delay measures.